Dayonggu/pProfLNote/IQues/DistributedSystem.md

-# Anything about distributed system
+# Things about distributed system

 ## Techniques

 ### Geo-Hash
 * cut all area into Cells, each cell has a value
 * smaller (finer level) cells have more bits